Enable Outlook Single Sign-on (SSO) authentication for users

 Using miniOrange as a User Store: Select Custom Profile Attribute and select a Custom Attribute from the drop-down.

-Set the login policy.
-You can choose to enable 2FA for login or have users login using a standard username-password.
+You can enable 2FA for login or allow users to log in with a standard username and password.

 2. Configure Microsoft Graph Services

-Click on the Download Federate Domain Script button under "INFORMATION REQUIRED TO AUTHENTICATE VIA EXTERNAL IDPS"
+Click on the Download Federate Domain Script button under "External source as IdP".

 After downloading the script, Open PowerShell run the federate_domain script using: cd ./Downloads